-A new rule in force 01 July 2006 provides that "unless the court orders otherwise", third and subsequent adjournments WILL require formal motions to the court (see Ch.12: "Motions and Procedural Changes") with notice to all parties [R17.02(2)].
+A rule in force 01 July 2006 provides that "unless the court orders otherwise", third and subsequent adjournments will require formal motions to the court (see Ch.12: "Motions and Procedural Changes") with notice to all parties [R17.02(2)].

 Grounds for granting an adjournment typically revolve around availability of parties and witnesses for such reasons as illness or long-standing pre-existing obligations.
 They will rarely be granted for mere convenience or lack of preparation by a party.
 The court will be highly sensitive to adjournment requests made simply as a tactical move or out of a desire to avoid the matter proceeding.

 Adjournment orders can be accompanied by conditions imposed by the court.
-For example, if the request is made late or only at the scheduled trial date, an adjournment order may also require payment of costs by one party to another for inconvenience and expense [R17.02].
-Further, such an order can require payment by a fixed time, failing which no trial will be held (plaintiff's adjournment) or the Defence will be struck out (defendant's adjournment) which allows the plaintiff to proceed with default proceedings (see the Ch.9 "Default by Defendant").
+For example, if the request is made late, or even right at the scheduled trial date, an adjournment order may also require payment of costs by one party to another for inconvenience and expense [R17.02].
+Further, such an order can require payment by a fixed time, failing which no trial will be held or the Defence will be struck out which allows the plaintiff to proceed with default proceedings (see the Ch.9 "Default by Defendant").

 The normal rule is that all court hearings are open to the public [CJA s.135(1)].
 Although rare in Small Claims court procedures, the court does have jurisdiction in some cases to exclude the public from any hearing, including a motion hearing, "where the possibility of serious harm or injustice to any person justifies a departure from the general principle that court hearings should be open to the public."
 [CJA s.135(2)].